gbertkim/pooper/README.md

 ![Bathrooms List](sample/sample_3.png "Bathrooms List")

 When a bathroom is clicked, a bathroom's list of reviews is loaded.
 The user may then add a review or delete/update a review they had previously created.
+Deleting or Editing bathrooms and review buttons only show for creators of the bathroom and reviews.

 ![Reviews List](sample/sample_4.png "Reviews List")